 Complete Streets policies nationwide

 Written Complete Streets policies vary in their coverage of all modes and their ability to affect transportation planning and design decisions.
-Our annual Best Complete Streets Policies report provides detailed information on how existing policies compare to our ten elements of an ideal Complete Streets policy.
+Our frequent Best Complete Streets Policies report provides detailed information on how existing policies compare to our ten elements of an ideal Complete Streets policy.
 The report includes examples of policies that do particularly well in meeting the “ideal” and lists the top policies based on jurisdiction and type.
-The appendix includes detailed information about policies adopted through the end of 2016.

-VISUALIZE: View a progression of Complete Streets policy development between 2006-2016 (.pdf)
+VISUALIZE: Download a PDF of the above gif, showing the year-by-year Complete Streets policy development through 2020 (.pdf)

 Explore the Policy atlas in full screen here.

 The map below shows the variety of local citizen groups working across the country for safer streets.
 These coalitions, advisory groups, and grassroots organizations are on the front lines of local advocacy and community engagement, making them an essential part of the national Complete Streets movement.

 Want to put your coalition on the map?
 Click Add your coalition at the top of the page.